18th Canadian Comedy Awards

 The 18th Canadian Comedy Awards, presented by the Canadian Comedy Foundation for Excellence (CCFE), honoured the best live, television, film, and Internet comedy from 1 July 2016 to 31 December 2017.

 Canadian Comedy Awards, also known as Beavers, were awarded in 22 categories determined by votes from the public and industry members.

-TV series Kim's Convenience led with a record thirteen nominations followed by the feature Another WolfCop with five.
+TV series Kim's Convenience led with a record thirteen nominations, including all five nominees in the Best TV Direction category, followed by the feature Another WolfCop with five.
 Web series You Got Trumped was the big winner, receiving three Beavers from its four nominations.

 Reorganization and awards

 The Canadian Comedy Awards (CCA) award excellence in Canadian comedy at home and abroad.
 Due to a delay in the previous awards season, these awards also covered an 18-month period, from 1 July 2016 to 31 December 2017, in order to return to annual eligibility.
 This edition of the awards consolidated the number of categories to 22, largely by combining separate male and female performance categories.

 Industry members chose the nominees in each category.
 Each industry member could declare one category as their field of "expertise", giving their nomination and vote in that single category three times the normal weight.
 After nominations closed, voting was opened for the top five nominees in each category.
 13 categories were open to public voting and 9 were exclusively decided by industry members.